azeinali22/ADP/README.md

-The HTML page is only created for training
+The HTML page is reated for training only